BSL

 Finally, BSL earned its recognition as an official minority language in 2003.

-How Many BSL Users in UK?
+How Many BSL Users in the UK?

 On the 2011 Scottish Census, the British Deaf Association (BDA) estimated that 151,000 people use BSL in the UK, and 87,000 of these are deaf.
 However, this figure does not include professional BSL users, interpreters, translators, etc., unless they use BSL at home.
 According to BDA and official statistics, there are 1.4 hearing people using BSL at home for every deaf BSL user in the home.